-As premium bird watching begins before the rooster crows, we leave at daybreak for the 65,758-acre Babcock/Webb Wildlife Management Area.
+As premium bird watching begins before the rooster crows, we leave at daybreak for the 65,758-acre Fred C. Babcock/Cecil M. Webb Wildlife Management Area.
 Driving slowly into the slash pine forest, we spot a red-cockaded woodpecker and park for closer inspection.

 We hike, bird watch and search unsuccessfully for the ridged back of an alligator in the boggy flatwoods that flank the former railroad trail.
 Instead, I see two mounted quarter horses trotting our way.
 After a little sweet-talk, I persuade one of the riders to let me mount his steed.
 Atop the buckskin mare, I can see beyond the scrub into the towering pine forest.

 With a shooting range and wild boar, hunters share the space, but their activities are within a safe distance from hiking and mountain biking trails.
 Freshwater fish are also abundant; the 395-acre Webb Lake has record-sized bluegill, huge freshwater snook and largemouth bass.
 In all, the wildlife area is home to more than 250 species of fish, 300 birds, 40 mammals and 50 species of reptiles.